Polyacetylene: From acetylene

 By varying the apparatus and catalyst loading, Shirakawa and coworkers synthesized polyacetylene as thin films, rather than insoluble black powders.
 They obtained these films by coating the walls of a reaction flask under inert conditions with a solution of the Ziegler–Natta catalyst and adding gaseous acetylene resulting in immediate formation of a film.
 Enkelmann and coworkers further improved polyacetylene synthesis by changing the catalyst to a Co(NO_{3})_{2}/NaBH_{4} system, which was stable to both oxygen and water.

-Polyacetylene can also be produced by photopolymerization of acetylene.
+Polyacetylene can also be produced via photopolymerization of acetylene, avoiding the use of catalysts and solvents.
 Glow-discharge, gamma, and ultraviolet irradiation have all been used.
-This method avoid the use of catalysts and solvents, but requires cryogenics to produce usable polymer.
+This method however requires cryogenics to produce usable polymers.
 Gas-phase polymerization typically produces irregular cuprene, whereas liquid-phase polymerization, conducted at −78 °C produces linear cis-polyacetylene, and solid-phase polymerization, conducted at still lower temperature, produces trans-polyacetylene.

 Ring-opening metathesis polymerization

 Polyacetylene can be synthesized by ring-opening metathesis polymerisation (ROMP) from cyclooctatetraene, a precursor that is more expensive but easier to handle than the acetylene monomer.
 This synthetic route also provides a means for introducing solubilizing groups to the polymer while maintaining the conjugation.
 Polymers with linear groups such as n-octyl had high conductivity but low solubility, while highly branched tert-butyl groups increased solubility but decreased conjugation due to polymer twisting to avoid steric crowding.
 They obtained soluble and conductive polymers with sec-butyl and neopentyl groups, because the methylene (CH_{2}) unit directly connected to the polymer reduces steric crowding and prevents twisting.